AdCare Rhode Island (RI)

 Chronic Medical Conditions & Physical Challenges

-AdCare Rhode Island is equipped to care for medically compromised patients, although patients with chronic or acute medical conditions are accepted on a case-by case basis.
-Patients with conditions such as diabetes, hypertension, seizures, or other managed conditions are typically accepted.
-Every unit has ADA-compliant, handicap rooms available and everything is wheelchair-accessible.
-If the patient is not ambulatory they need to have their own device to get around, although the facility does have wheelchairs available for emergencies.
+AdCare Rhode Island is equipped to care for medically-compromised patients, although patients with chronic or acute medical conditions are accepted on a case-by case basis.
+AdCare is typically able to accept patients with conditions such as diabetes, hypertension, seizures, or other managed conditions.
+Each part of our facility has ADA-compliant, handicap rooms available and everything is wheelchair-accessible.
+If the patient is not ambulatory, they need to have their own transportation device to get around our facility.
+However, AdCare does carry wheelchairs on our premises that are available for emergencies.

-Depending on your level of care, you will participate in individual therapy for 50 minutes, 1 to 2 times a week.
-A variety of different treatment modalities are used, including but not limited to Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), and Motivational Interviewing (MI).
+Depending on your level of care, you may participate in individual therapy for 50 minutes, 1-2 or more times a week.
+Therapists at AdCare can facilitate a variety of different treatment modalities including (but not limited to) cognitive behavioral therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), and Motivational Interviewing (MI).

 Medication Assisted Treatment (MAT)

-AdCare Rhode Island Is authorized to administer Vivitrol injections, naltrexone, and Suboxone.
-Depending on the patient’s needs, the facility can also administer psychiatric medications.
+AdCare Rhode Island is authorized to administer Vivitrol injections, naltrexone, and Suboxone.
+Depending on the patient’s needs, and after a careful evaluation by our treatment team, AdCare can also administer psychiatric medications to patients who agree to medication-based treatment.

 During your treatment at AdCare, you will attend group therapy several times a day, depending on your level of care.